brandon-fenty/code-wars/README.md

 Write a function insertDash(num)/InsertDash(int num) that will insert dashes ('-') between each two odd numbers in num.
 For example: if num is 454793 the output should be 4547-9-3.
 Don't count zero as an odd number.

-## Pair Kata 6-7-18 - Simple validation of a username with regex
+## Pair Kata 6-7-18 - Simple validation of a username with regex w/ Amanda

 Link: https://www.codewars.com/kata/simple-validation-of-a-username-with-regex/javascript